paritytech/polkadot-introspector/README.md

 The introspector is a collection of tools for monitoring and introspection of the Polkadot or other substrate based blockchains via a set of tools (for example, [subxt](https://github.com/paritytech/subxt/)).

 Depending on the tool, the data source and output might differ.
+For examples of how this data can be visualised in Grafana, please see the [Grafana dashboards](grafana/README.md) section.

 ## Tools available